 Are you feeling overworked and struggling to pay yourself as a business owner?
-Well, I’m about to let you on the 3 things that helped triple my income last year and show you how it happened!
+Well, I’m about to let you on the 3 things that helped triple my income in 2018 and show you how it happened!

 The season of summer barbecues is upon us and as we start to head into the second half of the year, many people start to lose sight of the goals they established in January.
 If you’re a small business owner like me, this time of year means juggling all the things and just trying to keep the ship afloat and do the laundry sometimes!
 But I want you to do something with me…are you ready?
 Slow down, reevaluate, and set priorities.